jspsych/jsPsych/README.md

 jsPsych
 =======

 jsPsych is a javascript library for running behavioral experiments in a web browser.
 It uses a modular structure so that new experiment types can be written as plugins to the core library.
-It was created by Josh de Leeuw and Drew Hendrickson at Indiana University.
+It was created by Josh de Leeuw (with inspiration from Drew Hendrickson) at Indiana University.

 Documentation
 -------------